Highsnobiety

 Your Highsnobiety privacy settings have blocked this Tiktok.

-As Alexis Androulakis, a beauty product developer (and one half of creator duo The Lipstick Lesbians) points out, all the blushes in the collection, including Lavender Lust, are marketed as "universal," meaning they should work across the full spectrum of skin tones.
+As Alexis Androulakis, a beauty product developer (and one half of creator duo The Lipstick Lesbians) points out, all the blushes in the collection, including Lavender Lust, are marketed as "universal" — meaning they should work across the full spectrum of skin tones.

 Then there's the campaign, which features models with melanated skin wearing Lavender Lust.
-In YSL's images, the shade doesn't look chalky or fail to show up on their cheeks all together, leading Androulakis to speculate that they were heavily retouched.
+In YSL's images, the shade doesn't look chalky or fail to show up on darker cheeks all together, leading Androulakis to speculate that they were heavily retouched.
 "There's no other way to explain this tone on darker skin," she says.

 Lastly, Androulakis notes that retailers who purchased the product would have sampled it, giving them an opportunity to tell YSL that the blush is not universal and shouldn't be advertised as such.